 Past D10 Initiatives

 District 10 was incorporated in 1977.
 This page will certainly never comprehensively show every initiative D10 Como Park has ever planned or sponsored.
 These are the projects that have either ended or are no longer being actively pursued by the district council.
-If you happen to be a community historian and think there’s something we should add to this page for posterity (or in an effort to re-engage the board in the project), email firstname.lastname@example.org.
+If you happen to be a community historian and have copies of something you think we should add to this page for posterity (or in an effort to re-engage the board in the project), email email@example.com.

 2020 Como Scavenger Hunts